peterino2/NeonWood/README.md

 This runs counter to various larger mainstream game engines' philosophies of providing ultra-flexible tooling for designers and artists.
 Flexibility magnifies code complexity by orders of magnitude because non technical staff are now responsible for technical decisions while being expected to remain flexible to changing business and design requirements.

-This works at AAA companies because of the manpower available and it keeps lots of people engaged which is great.
+This works at AAA companies because of the manpower available, and it allows people with incredible talent to specialize and bring out the best possible in every facet of their craft.

-But smaller shops must be as data driven as possible when it comes to describing content.
+But smaller shops must be far more judicious.
 To my knowledge there are very few game engines out there that make it easy during design time to specify data requirements and low level systems implementations.

 These newer engines like bevy come close but still not quite to the degree that I'm thinking of.